 - Bake it: Once marinated, remove it from the bag.
-Preheat the oven to 350 degrees F, and place the pork on a rack or casserole dish.
-Then, bake uncovered while basting the meat every 20-3o minutes.
+Preheat the oven to 350 degrees F, and place the loin on a rack or casserole dish.
+Then, bake uncovered while basting the meat every 20 minutes.

 - Rest and serve: Once cooked, let it rest for at least 5-10 minutes, then serve.

-- Cook it in the Slow Cooker: Want to make it in the slow cooker?
+- Cook it in the Slow Cooker: Want to make it in the slow cooker or crock pot?
 Then, check out this Slow Cooker Pork Loin Recipe.
 It is even juicier and more flavorful as the meat cooks for an extensive amount of time.

 - Wrap it in bacon: If you love bacon, you can follow this bacon-wrapped pork loin recipe.
 One of our favorites for dinner!